yunshun/SingleCellWorkshop/README.md

 This workshop includes the following three parts:
 * Standard analysis of one sample
 * Integration analysis of multiple samples
-* Multi-sample differential expression analysis using pseudo-bulk
+* Differential expression analysis using pseudo-bulk

 The detailed material can be found [here](https://yunshun.github.io/SingleCellWorkshop/articles/SingleCellWorkshop.html).